 Treatment for Diamondback Moths

-Loopers, sometimes known as inchworms, are easily identified by their distinctive movement, which involves doubling up or “looping” as they inch along.
+Cabbage Loopers, or Inch Worms, are easily identified by their distinctive movement, which involves “looping” as they move along.

 5. Flea Beetles